multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 - cycleNumber:

-**- Control** : the value from therewardsPool.getRewardsCycleCount()function
+- **Control** : the value from therewardsPool.getRewardsCycleCount()function
   call
-**- Checks** : there aren’t checks
+  - **Checks** : there aren’t checks
-**- Impact** : prevents re-receiving the reward in the same cycle.
+- **Impact** : prevents re-receiving the reward in the same cycle.

 - stakerAddr:
-  **- Control** : owner of minipool. not controlled.
+  - **Control** : owner of minipool. not controlled.
-  **- Checks** : therequireValidStakerfunction checks the address.
+    - **Checks** : therequireValidStakerfunction checks the address.
 If this ad- dress isn’t staker, will revert.
-  **- Impact** : in case of full access it will allow any user to decrease the.ggpRe wards
+  - **Impact** : in case of full access it will allow any user to decrease the.ggpRe wards
 - msg.sender:
-  **- Control** : -
+  - **Control** : -
-  **- Checks** :onlySpecificRegisteredContract(“ClaimNodeOp”, msg.sender)
+    - **Checks** :onlySpecificRegisteredContract(“ClaimNodeOp”, msg.sender)
-  **- Impact** : access to the function by untrusted addresses will allow manipu- lating the.lastRewardsCycleCompletedvalue.
+  - **Impact** : access to the function by untrusted addresses will allow manipu- lating the.lastRewardsCycleCompletedvalue.

 **Function call analysis**

 - requireValidStaker()
-  **- What is controllable?** stakerAddr
+  - **What is controllable?** stakerAddr
-  **- If return value controllable, how is it used and how can it go wrong?** re- turn thestakerIndexcorresponding to thestakerAddr.
+  - **If return value controllable, how is it used and how can it go wrong?** re- turn thestakerIndexcorresponding to thestakerAddr.
 The Index must be unique, otherwise will be possible to lost funds.
-  **- What happens if it reverts, reenters, or does other unusual control flow?** will be reverted ifstakerAddris not a valid staker.
+  - **What happens if it reverts, reenters, or does other unusual control flow?** will be reverted ifstakerAddris not a valid staker.
 - setUint()
-  **- What is controllable?** cycleNumber
+  - **What is controllable?** cycleNumber
-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value
-  **- What happens if it reverts, reenters, or does other unusual control flow?** no problems
+  - **What happens if it reverts, reenters, or does other unusual control flow?** no problems

-**Function:getMinimumGGPStake()**
+### Function:getMinimumGGPStake()\*\*

 **Intended behavior:**